MicrosoftDocs/cpp-docs/docs/standard-library/execution.md

 Parallel algorithms execute on an unspecified number of threads and divide the work into an unspecified number of data partitioning "chunks."
 The Windows thread pool manages the number of threads.
 The implementation tries to make use of the available logical processors, which corresponds to the number of hardware threads that can execute simultaneously.

 Specifying `parallel_policy` or `parallel_unsequenced_policy` causes standard library algorithms to run in parallel using the Windows Thread Pool.
+The number of concurrent threads, and thus the number of "chunks" for data partitioning, is limited to the thread pool default, which is 500 threads.
 For more information, see [Thread Pools](/windows/win32/procthread/thread-pools).
-The number of concurrent threads, and thus the number of "chunks" for data partitioning, is limited to the thread pool default (currently 500).

 Before Windows 11 and Windows Server 2022, applications were limited by default to a single processor group having at most 64 logical processors.
 This limited the number of concurrently executing threads to 64.
 For more information, see [Processor Groups](/windows/win32/procthread/processor-groups).